SIGHPC-SYSPROS/OrganizationalDocs/SIGHPCSystemsBylaws.md

-Bylaws of the SIGHPC Systems Professionals Chapter of the Association for Computing Machinery
+Bylaws of the SIGHPC Systems Professionals Chapter of the Association for Computing Machinery (SIGHPC-SYSPROS)

 **Article I: Name and Scope**

-This organization shall be called the SIGHPC Systems Professionals Chapter of the Association for Computing Machinery.
-In these bylaws it is referred to as "the Chapter"; the Association for Computing Machinery is referred to as ACM; and the ACM Special Interest Group on High Performance Computing is referred to as ACM SIGHPC.
+This organization shall be called the SIGHPC Systems Professionals Chapter of the Association for Computing Machinery or SIGHPC-SYSPROS.
+In these bylaws it is referred to as "the Chapter" or SIGHPC-SYSPROS; the Association for Computing Machinery is referred to as ACM; and the ACM Special Interest Group on High Performance Computing is referred to as ACM SIGHPC.